bellaTHEanalyst/Global_Terrorism_PatternAndTrend/README.md

 ## Conclusion:
 This report provides valuable information for policymakers, security analysts, and researchers to gain a deeper understanding of global terrorism patterns and trends.
 By leveraging data insights, we can develop more effective strategies to ensure the safety and security of our communities.

+# TASK 2

+## Power BI Dashboard Creation -COVID-19 India Dashboars

+## Task Description:
+The COVID-19 Daily Cases dataset provides information on the daily reported COVID-19 cases, including the number ofconfirmed cases, deaths, recoveries, and testing data.
+The task is to create a Power BI dashboard that offers visualizations and insights into the COVID-19 pandemics progression and impact.

+**Data Source** InternCareer

+.
+Data Import and Preparation:
+- Imported the COVID-19  dataset into Power BI.
+- Cleaned the data to handle any missing values and ensure consistency.
+- Set up the data for time series analysis.

+2. Daily Case Trends:
+- Create visualization that displays daily trends in confirmed cases, deaths, recoveries over time
+ - Created visualization to display dosage administred and vaccine types